 On October 9, 2017 Uniform Law Commission (the "ULC") — a non-profit entity that consists of approximately 350 commissioners appointed by all 50 states and the District of Columbia — published a proposed "Uniform Regulation of Virtual Currency Businesses Act."
 On February 6, 2018, the American Bar Association announced its endorsement of the uniform act.
 Information about the status of state adoption of the uniform act proposed by the ULC is set forth on the ULC website.

-The New York State Department of Financial Institutions currently permits the formation of New York limited purpose trust companies to engage in cryptocurrency exchange, escrow and custody services.
+The New York State Department of Financial Services currently permits the formation of New York limited purpose trust companies to engage in cryptocurrency exchange, escrow and custody services.
 This type of trust company charter provides the advantages of (i) being exempt from the money transmission licensing requirements of most states in the United States, (ii) being able to conduct a broad range of fiduciary services related to cryptocurrency assets, and (iii) providing reassurance to customers that data security, operations and personnel are subject to bank-grade supervisory and examination standards.
 This trust company charter has the disadvantages of having higher minimum capital requirements and a significantly higher level of compliance costs related to more stringent regulatory oversight and examination.

 Two limited purpose trust companies that engage in the virtual currency business have been chartered: Gemini Trust Company, LLC and itBit Trust Company, LLC.

 On September 10, 2018, the New York State Department of Financial Institutions approved two New York limited purpose trust companies to sell ethereum-based tokens that have a pegged value of $1.00 per token and are fully collateralized by FDIC-insured deposits.